Criminals Who Mysteriously Vanished

 Aribert Heim

 When you get the nickname "Dr. Death," you know you haven't been a saint in life.
-Aribert Heim worked as a doctor in concentration camps during World War II, where he earned the sobering moniker.
-Unfortunately, he managed to escape after the war ended.
-But he was such an evil dude that he was the most wanted Nazi war criminal still believed to be alive and in hiding.
+Aribert Heim worked as a doctor in concentration camps — among the worst crimes ever committed by Hitler and the Nazis — during World War II, where he earned the sobering moniker.
+Unfortunately, he managed to escape after the war ended, and went on to become the most wanted Nazi war criminal still believed to be alive and in hiding.

 The crimes he was wanted for were disturbing.
-According to the New York Times, he was accused of taking organs out of perfectly healthy "donors" and leaving them to die on the operating table.
+He was accused of taking organs out of perfectly healthy "donors" and leaving them to die on the operating table.
 He was known to inject poison into the hearts of living victims.
-And since he was so proud of the stuff he was doing, Heim took at least one skull as a memento of his work.
-When you're among the worst of the Nazis, that's pretty bad.
+And since he was so proud of the stuff he was doing, Heim took at least one skull as a memento of his work, which is bad even by Nazi standards.

 D.B.
 Cooper